Jxshua17/Daily-Epsilon-of-Math/README.md

 This project has two goals;
 1. Writing a _book_ of sorts containing Daily Epsilon probems that i have worked on in the past as well as my solutions to them for the following reasons:
  - my benefit and this is after reading an [essay](https://blog.evanchen.cc/2015/03/14/writing/) by  Evan Chen.
+It would be nice to have a catalogue of problems i have worked on that i can take a look at years down the line.
+ - This would force me to learn more math.
+Something i have been saying i want to do but just keep on putting off.
+I am not satisfied with my mathematical knowledge.
  - the benefits of my kids as well.
  > "Dad, these solutions of yours are terrible" \
  > "Yh, i know"